thegitm8/cluster-synapse/README.md

 #### once( messageType:String, message:Object)
 Same as `on`, but listener is called only on the first occurance of the event.

-#### send( messageType:String, message:Object, sendToSelf:Boolean)
+#### emit( messageType:String, message:Object, sendToSelf:Boolean)
-`send` sends a data object to all workers and can be used both on the master process and the worker.
+`emit` sends a data object to all workers and can be used both on the master process and the worker.
 Both `data` and `sendToSelf` are optional.
-This way, you can use `send('someEvent')` to trigger actions on the workers which do not require additional data.
+This way, you can use `emit('someEvent')` to trigger actions on the workers which do not require additional data.

 `sendToSelf` is only recognised when called from a worker process.
 The default behaviour of `send` on worker processes is, to send the event to it's sibling worker process, but not back to itself.
 You have to set `sendToSelf` to `true` if you want the worker process to be called back. `sendToSelf` needs to be `true` if you want to use `interceptor`s on the master process and your current process needs to get the intercepted data as well.

-Internally `send` determines the `worker`s to send the message to, by cheking `data.pid` on incoming messages from `worker` processes.
+Internally `emit` determines the `worker`s to send the message to, by cheking `data.pid` on incoming messages from `worker` processes.
 If a `worker` sends a message and `sendToSelf` is set to `false` (default), the `master` process will not send his response to this particular `worker`.

 #### transform(messageType:String, interceptor:Function)
 `transform` is used to manipulate data on the master process and send the result back.
 Multiple `transform` listeners on the same event are called one after the other.